 Custom Extrusions

-Its excellent formability makes 6063 the ideal alloy for custom-made extrusions.
+Its excellent formability makes 6063 the ideal alloy for custom-made aluminium profile.
 It is great for intricate, complex, structurally sound, and aesthetically pleasing shapes.

 Calculating the cost: Is Aluminum in 6061 vs 6063 more economical?